Ladak pika: Taxonomy

 Specimens of the Ladak pika were originally identified as plateau pika due to their color and the similarities in the narrow interorbital region on the skull of each species.
 However, differences were found between the two including the smaller auditory bulla found in the Ladak pika and a differently arched skull shape.
 There are no subspecies of the Ladak pika.
 Local names in the Ladakhi language include zabra, karin, and phisekarin.

 Description

 The fur of the Ladak pika is a light brown/grey with a yellow/white underside.
 The length of the body of an adult specimen measures between 7 and 9 in.
 The outside areas of the ears are a color reminiscent of rust.
 The skull has a high arch.
 They reproduce during late June and early July.

 Habitat

-The Ladak pika is found in the mountain ranges of northern India, northeastern Pakistan, and western China including the provinces of Qinghai, Xizang and Xinjiang, as well as across the Tibetan Plateau.
+The Ladak pika is found in the mountain ranges of northern India, northeastern Pakistan, and western China including the provinces of Qinghai, Tibet and Xinjiang, as well as across the Tibetan Plateau.
 They inhabit valleys at elevations between 4300 and 5450 m, and dig burrows.
 They are herbivorous and are thought to eat roots throughout the winter such as those of the family Primulaceae.
 The Ladak pika lives in territorial family groups.
 They have been recorded as being commonly found during surveys in these regions.